Using Docker to deploy applications, encapsulate software tools, and otherwise simplify software development

 Using Podman to run MongoDB on MacOS mounting data directory from MacOS host

 (Fri Oct 06 2023 00:00:00 GMT+0300 (Eastern European Summer Time)) Podman, the Docker alternative for running Docker containers, runs great on MacOS.
-But, it is a little tricky to get going, such as mounting directories into a container.
+But, some scenarios can be tricky, such as mounting macOS host directories into a container.

 Self-hosted metasearch engine protects against tracking from Google, Bing, etc